 Text is the second oldest way of transferring information.
 Text is responsible for the evolution of science because it has given immortality to ideas that otherwise would be sealed in an infinite loop of discovery and rediscovery.
 Meaning has become the biggest value and for the longest time, text remained the main transport for meaning.
-Up until the point when the digital media took over.
+Up until the point when digital media took over.

-People started using images and sound to bypass textual interpretation of meaning and cut straight to the notion.
+People started using images and sound to bypass textual interpretation of the meaning and cut straight to the notion.
 However, what seemed like a natural progression towards unmediated conveying of ideas, turned out to be just a snapshot of the time and context it was created in.

 This early Macintosh interface is based on the designers’ newly-found crush on metaphors.
-Twenty-five years later, we don’t know what these metaphors mean which calls in a question whether textual mediation was redundant after all.
+Twenty-five years later, we don’t know what these metaphors mean which calls into question whether textual mediation was redundant after all.
 The image that might have been a perfect match for a phenomenon in its time, dies with that phenomenon.
 The acknowledgment that visual language is rigid and finite is a hard pill to swallow for a lot of designers.

 Unlike visuals, words are not born with meanings.

-The reason why natural languages only die when the people who speak it die is because they are not bound to a specific time.
+The reason why natural languages only die when the people who speak them die is because they are not bound to a specific time.
 Language lets us address things in the past, present, and future.
 It is capable of describing the potential actions and outcomes that are not available in the tangible UI form.
 Words are actualized by the context they exist in.
 The same word can name a simple notion and encapsulate a complex group of notions at the same time.

 The machine-to-machine interaction is dreadfully perfect and unambiguous.
 In the early days, it was thought that the future of humanity will be that.
-However, human-computer interaction has more human in it.
+However, human-computer interaction has more humane in it.
 We speak in vague statements, not premeditated queries.
 Visuals can’t handle that the way words can.
 Still, there is no magic in words.
 It’s the context they are used in that does the trick.

 According to Ben Burns of Blind, UX started as a discipline of “influencing controllable variables to cause a positive emotional response when a person interacts with a product, environment, or brand.”